leoloso/leoloso.com/src/posts/escaping-the-lemonsqueezy-nightmare-migrating-my-ecommerce-elsewhere.md

 ![My final email to LemonSqueezy](/images/lemonsqueezy/lemonsqueezy-final-email.webp "My final email to LemonSqueezy")

-(The blog post I mention in that email is [this one](https://gatoplugins.com/blog/having-trouble-purchasing-the-plugin).)

 Did I really think they’d react?
 Of course not.
 I was being naive.

 They wasted my time one last time: